 A coding bootcamp might seem as expensive, but they are considerably cheaper than full tuition at a university.
 Also, after the few months it takes to complete a good coding bootcamp, you should be landing your first developer job amazingly quickly.

 Some coding bootcamps offer payment plans to pay only half of the tuition fees, with the other half to be paid once you’ve got your first programming job.
 For others, you agree to pay a percentage of your future salary as a developer until the fees are paid.

 Yet another limitation is where you can study.
 Maybe you already know exactly what bootcamp to attend, but they don’t have a campus on your city or country.
 Don’t worry, coding bootcamps are opening new campuses on many more cities in the world, and there are plenty of online options too.
 This makes it easier for you to immerse yourself in code while staying in your city or even staying in your own bedroom.

 Choose the coding bootcamp that speaks to you

 This is the most feelings-driven factor in deciding which coding bootcamp to attend to become a full-time programmer, but it can’t be ignored.
 No matter what you are deciding, you’ll want to feel good doing it.

 There are many good coding bootcamps, and if you know your limitations and what you want to learn, you can choose the bootcamp that makes you feel like you want to be there.

 To get this feeling, explore student stories, look at what you’ll be doing or how a day or week as a full-time or part-time developer student in a particular bootcamp is like.

-For many students, Ubiqum Code Academy has proven to be the best option for them, and most graduates have been able to land a job as web developers and data analysts, with a great learning by doing methodology, and campuses in some of the most important tech capitals in Europe.
+For many students, Ubiqum Code Academy has proven to be the best option for them.
+Most graduates have been able to land a job as web developers and data analysts, with a great learning by doing methodology.
+Also, we count with campuses in some of the most important tech capitals in Europe.